 Dan BollmanVice President for Strategic Infrastructure Planning and Facilities

 Bollman holds a master’s degree in resource development, is a LEED Accredited Professional and a Certified Educational Facilities Professional.
-He is active in the Construction Owners Association of America, Association of Physical Plant Administrators and the National Society of Professional Engineers.
+He is active in the Construction Owners Association of America and the Association of Physical Plant Administrators.

 Dave BrewerDirector of Building Services